EmanuelBender/GoogleSheet_Inventory_System/README.md

 ## Future

+- detect invoice number, log it and check when importing new invoice.
 - Auto-detect and import Invoices from email.
 - Auto-detect new files in the Invoice folder > auto-convert Excel to CSV.
 - Detect more stores (only works with stores that have const product IDs).